 Pvt.
 Howard Edward Rickman was from Washington County, Oklahoma, and was born on October 1, 1917, in Pineville, Missouri, and was the son of Emmet & Ida Maude Rickman.
 It is known that he had seven brothers and two sisters, and at some point, his family moved to Bartlesville, Oklahoma.

-In October, Howard either volunteered or had his name picked, to join the 192nd Tank Battalion to replace a National Guardsman who had been released from federal service, because the man was considered “too old” for overseas duty.
+After the maneuvers, the 192nd Tank Battalion received orders to go overseas.
+Howard either volunteered or had his name picked to join the 192nd and replace a National Guardsman who had been released from federal service because the man was considered “too old” for overseas duty.
 After Howard joined the battalion, he was assigned to Headquarters Company.

 The decision to send the 192nd overseas – which had been made during August 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.